odinb/bash-plexamp-installer/README.md

 Assumes 64-bit capable Raspberry Pi HW and Raspberry Pi OS that is 64-bit.<br />

 The script is currently maintained for Trixie.<br />
-Debian Trixie Raspbian OS was officially released on 2024-10-01.<br />
+Debian 13 Trixie Raspberry Pi OS was officially released on 2025-10-02.<br />
+Debian 13 Trixie Raspberry Pi OS will be end-of-regular-support sometime 2028.<br />
+Debian 12 Bookworm Raspberry Pi OS will be end-of-regular-support on 2026-06-10.<br />
-Bullseye was end-of-life on 2024-08-14.<br />
+Debian 11 Bullseye Raspberry Pi OS was end-of-regular-support on 2024-08-14.<br />
 https://wiki.debian.org/DebianReleases#Current_Releases.2FRepositories

-This script will install nodeJS (currently NodeJS-20), install/upgrade/configure Plexamp-Linux-headless.
+This script will install Node.js (currently Node.js-20), configure audio HAT/USB & install/upgrade/configure Plexamp-Linux-headless.

 NOTE!<br />
 Last verified upgrade was to Plexamp-Linux-headless-v4.12.x.
-If newer version is available, and there have been major changes like support for new NodeJS version, please be aware that it might be untested by me, and script might malfunction if any major changes have been made to the application or installation procedure, and installation might fail.
+If newer version is available, and there have been major changes like support for new Node.js version, please be aware that it might be untested by me, and script might malfunction if any major changes have been made to the application or installation procedure, and installation might fail.
 Re-running script after script-update usually fixes this, but cannot be guaranteed.

 If your card is not detected after upgrade & reboot (no audio) ("aplay -l" to check), please do hard reboot (pull power), and re-select the card via web-GUI.
 Now there should be audio!